Petroleum Development Oman: History

 Further dry wells were drilled and this lack of success, combined with worsening logistical problems and a glut of oil on the world market, led most of the partners to withdraw from the venture in 1960.
 Only Shell and Partex opted to remain in Oman to continue the search for oil.
 The first successful findings, on an commercially relevant level, were made at Yibal in April 1962.

 In 1963 the Natih field was discovered, followed closely by success at Fahud, only a few hundred metres from the original IPC well.
 Investment in a pipeline to the coast and all the other hardware necessary to transport and export Oman's crude was made.
 A 276-kilometre pipeline requiring 60,000 tons of steel pipe was laid, the labour being provided by the inhabitants of whichever villages happened to be near the worksite.

 The pipe laying was followed closely by the construction of an industrial complex at Saih al Maleh (later renamed Mina al Fahal), the building of a tank farm, the installation of single-buoy moorings for seagoing tankers and the erection of a 20-megawatt power plant.
 The whole development — including the pipeline, the coastal industrial area, the tank farm, the marine terminal, a chain of radio repeater stations and housing for staff at Ras al Hamra — cost $70 million.

 The first export of Omani oil took place on 27 July 1967.
 The original debit note shows that the consignment consisted of 543800 oilbbl of oil valued at $1.42 a barrel.
 A month before, in June, the Compagnie Française des Pétroles rejoined the partnership by taking over two-thirds of Partex's equity share, resulting in the following shareholding in the company that by then had changed its name to Petroleum Development (Oman): Shell 85%, Compagnie Francaise des Petroles 10% and Partex 5%.

 In 1969, the Dhofar concession was reacquired and was once again integrated into the companies operations.

-On 23 July 1970 His Majesty Sultan Qaboos took over from his father as ruler of the country.
+On 23 July 1970 Qaboos bin Said took over from his father as ruler of the country.
 He made his first visit to the PD(O) offices on 18 August 1970.